Instrumentation: string quartet

 Year composed: 2018

-First performance: May 9th, The Graduate Center, CUNY, New York, (NY), USA
+First performance: Mivos Quartet, The Graduate Center, CUNY, New York, (NY), USA, May 9th 2018

 Program note: Hoshi no koe is inspired by the eponymous drama written by Makoto Shinkai.
 It follows the lives of two characters who get separated once one of them is sent to space.
 The two continue to communicate across space using e-mail on their mobile telephones.
 As the the first character travels deeper into space, messages take increasingly longer to reach the other on Earth, and the time-lag of their correspondence eventually spans years.